 Tomato (Solanum Lycopersicum L) belongs to the family Solanaceae and is one of the most widely eaten vegetables in the world which popularly stems from the fact that they can be eaten fresh or in multiple of processed forms.
-In the recent decades, the consumption of tomatoes has been associated with prevention of several diseases (Willcox et al., 2003 and Sharoni et al., 2006) mainly due to the content of antioxidants including carotenes, (Lycopene as well as 𝛽-carotene), ascorbic acid, and phenolic compounds (Willcox et al., 2003 and Sharoni et al., 2006).
-Tomato is also rich in vitamin (B, C, and E) and folic acid, thus plays a significant role in human fertility, food metabolism, neurological system preservation, maintenance of the immune systems (Rao and Agarwal, 1999).
-Tomato is produced as a warm-season annual crop despite being a perennial crop, because of their susceptibility to harsh environmental circumstances, which necessitates a moderately cool, dry climate for maximum production and quality products.
-Tomato may be cultivated in both open fields and greenhouses (protected culture).
+In recent decades, the consumption of tomatoes has been associated with the prevention of several diseases (Willcox et al., 2003 and Sharoni et al., 2006) mainly due to the content of antioxidants, including carotenes (Lycopene as well as 𝛽-carotene), ascorbic acid, and phenolic compounds (Willcox et al., 2003 and Sharoni et al., 2006).
+Tomato is also rich in vitamins (B, C, and E) and folic acid, thus, it plays a significant role in human fertility, food metabolism, neurological system preservation, and maintenance of the immune system (Rao and Agarwal, 1999).
+Tomato is produced as a warm-season annual crop despite being a perennial crop because of their susceptibility to harsh environmental circumstances, which necessitates a moderately cool, dry climate for maximum production and quality products.
+Tomatoes may be cultivated in both open fields and greenhouses (protected culture).
 When the outdoor climatic conditions are not favorable to growth, the protected culture is extensively employed.
-Tomato is one of the world's most important food crops (Frusciante et al., 2000), its cultivation, however, is mostly limited to cool-mild and dry areas, with some exceptions in hot and dry seasons (Hanson et al, 2001, IFPRI/PBS, 2007).
-Commercial tomato cultivation in Nigeria is limited to the savannah agro-ecology of the north and a few damp savannah agro-ecologies of the south.
-(Umeh et al, 2002).
+Tomato is one of the world's most important food crops (Frusciante et al., 2000); its cultivation, however, is mostly limited to cool-mild and dry areas, with some exceptions in hot and dry seasons (Hanson et al., 2001, IFPRI/PBS, 2007).
+Commercial tomato cultivation in Nigeria is limited to the savannah agro-ecology of the north and a few damp savannah agro-ecologies of the South (Umeh et al, 2002).
 Nigeria, having a population of roughly 160 million people and a tomato production of 1,701,000 tons per year, produces only 5 percent of what China produces and 12 percent of what the United States produces (FAO, 2008), and demand for fresh tomatoes in Nigeria exceeds supply, especially during the off-season (Tijani, 2001).
 According to IFPRI/PBS (2007), one of the factors that limits production of tomato in Nigeria is the limitation of production to a specific season, which results in times of excess and shortage, resulting in high price of fresh fruits, as well as the cultivation of exotic varieties that are not well adapted to local environmental conditions.

-Low and declining soil fertility is also a major concern in small holder farms and has been aggravated by continuous cultivation without adequate soil fertility enhancement measures in Nigeria (Nandwa, 2001).
-Use of inorganic fertilizers can improve crop yields, but its use is limited due to scarcity, high cost, nutrient imbalance, and soil acidity (Okwu and Ukanwa, 2007).
-Organic manure has received renewed attention with emphasis on long term sustainability of agricultural system because it can be used as a source of soil nutrients and alternative to maintenance of soil fertility (Ali, 1999), but green manure as a source of soil fertility is not a common practice among vegetable crop production especially tomato in this region.
+Low and declining soil fertility is also a major concern in small-holder farms and has been aggravated by continuous cultivation without adequate soil fertility enhancement measures in Nigeria (Nandwa, 2001).
+Use of inorganic fertilizers can improve crop yields, but their use is limited due to scarcity, high cost, nutrient imbalance, and soil acidity (Okwu and Ukanwa, 2007).
+Organic manure has received renewed attention with emphasis on long-term sustainability of agricultural system because it can be used as a source of soil nutrients and alternative to maintenance of soil fertility (Ali, 1999), but green manure as a source of soil fertility is not a common practice among vegetable crop production, especially tomato in this region.

-Poultry manure (PM) is an excellent organic fertilizer as it contains high N, P, K and other essential nutrients (Farhad et al., 2009).
+Poultry manure (PM) is an excellent organic fertilizer as it contains high N, P, K, and other essential nutrients (Farhad et al., 2009).
 It has been reported to supply P more readily to plants than other organic sources (Garg and Bahla, 2008).
-Ano and Agwu (2006); Uwah et al., (2011) and Uwah et al., (2012) reported that PM increased soil pH, organic matter content, available P, exchangeable cations and micro-nutrients, reduced exchangeable Al and Fe contents and bulk density.
+Ano and Agwu (2006), Uwah et al. (2011) and Uwah et al. (2012) reported that PM increased soil pH, organic matter content, available P, exchangeable cations, and micro-nutrients, reduced exchangeable Al and Fe contents and bulk density.
 Poultry manure application increased soil N levels by 53%, while exchangeable cation contents also increased appreciably (Boateng et al., 2006).